Back to Blog

 The Client Experience Matters

 A common mistake is designing approval workflows purely from the agency's perspective.
 But client experience determines adoption.
 If the approval process is complicated, clients will revert to email.
+Sprout Social Index 2025 data shows that 78% of agencies cite "client adoption of new tools" as a critical factor in workflow success.

 The best approval workflows: